evgmik/matlab-gpib/README.md

 ## INSTALLATION.

 In Matlab switch to this directory and run

 ---
 mex gpib_function.c dispatch.c -lgpib
 ---

-Above will compile proper Matlab interface, which apparently should happen by itself.
-At first execution of 'lgpib' within Matlab.
+Above will compile the proper Matlab interface, which apparently should happen by itself at the first execution of 'lgpib' within Matlab.

 If you want to run it from network drive move resulting 'gpib_function.mexglx'